mhtvsSFrpHdE/maxxbass-on-equalizer-apo/README.md

 - Script will restart audiodg in the end, waves plugin should work now.

 # Warning
+- Waves will save plugin search location to `AppData\Roaming\Waves Audio\Preferences\V9PluginFolder_ScanView.txt`, delete this file if you moved `Plug-Ins V9` folder.
 - Don't use preset feature either for PathWork or Waves, they can cause hang for unknown reason.
 - Equalizer APO will save your configuration in `config.txt`, you can have multiple line of PathWork and use them as profile alternative
 - If you use preset and cause plugins bugged, remove lines in Equalize APO `config.txt`, reboot, `start_install.bat`, add Pathwork and continue from there.

 # Uninstall
 - Run `start_uninstall.bat` to delete created waves folder in local service folder.

+# Waves 9.6?
+MaxxBass didn't change since 1998.
+Unless you do love to run electron (EdgeWebView2) frontend for nothing.